risunCode/SP_Aftersales_tool/Mediatek_Fix/Merlin_fix_nvdata_easy/README.md

-# MediaTek blog by risunTuru
+# Merlin NVDATA Fix Corrupt

 > [!IMPORTANT]
 > - Brought to you by: RisunTuru